NVIDIA/DALI/docs/FAQ.rst

 Q: What data formats does DALI support?
 #######################################
-A: DALI can load most of the image file formats (JPEG, PNG ,TIFF, JPEG2000 and more) as well as audio (WAV, OGG, FLAC) and video.
+A: DALI can load most of the image file formats (JPEG, PNG, TIFF, JPEG2000 and more) as well as audio (WAV, OGG, FLAC) and video.
 The files can be stored individually or grouped in storage containers from common DL frameworks - TFRecord, RecordIO, caffe/caffe2 LMDB.
 WebDataset is also supported.
 In case there's no native support for a particular format, the data can be